grandelupo/tikomat/docs/VIDEO_REMOVAL_IMPLEMENTATION.md

 This document describes the complete implementation of the video removal system for Filmate, which allows users to remove videos from individual platforms while maintaining full error handling and graceful recovery.

+**Note**: YouTube video removal is not supported by this application.
+Users can only remove videos from other platforms (Instagram, TikTok, Facebook, X, Snapchat, Pinterest).

 ## System Architecture

 ### 1. Backend Components